chambits/ecomm-mfe/README.md

 # webpack-mfe-monorepo

-Micro-frontend monorepo architecture using React and Webpack Module Federation
+Micro-frontend architecture using React and Webpack Module Federation

 ## Setup